If you’re applying for many different jobs, updating your resume for each one can be exhausting.

 Here’s how to make a general resume that still grabs the attention of employers:

-The simpler and more generic the resume template you pick, the better.
-Avoid creative templates with decorative fonts, images, or graphics and stick to a simple layout.
+The simpler and more generic the resume designs you pick, the better.
+Avoid creative templates with decorative fonts, images, or graphics, and stick to a simple layout.

 The most common resume format is the chronological resume, and it’s the best option for a general resume.